 The Victorian era was characterized by a utilitarian approach to zoo design, with animals kept in cages for the ease of the public.
 This period saw the construction of many of the world’s oldest surviving zoos, but the welfare of the animals was secondary to the display.
 Overall, the 1840s-90s marked a cruel era in the history of zoos.
 Animal abuse was completely common and accepted.

 But don’t think that we are treating animals much better today.
-In fact, animal abuse on Snapchat and other social media platforms is almost a trend.
+In fact, animal abuse in zoos is still common.

 a tiger in a tiny cage